Skip to content

 Whether the value represented is equals to the other.

-Checks whether the value represented by this object is greater or equal the other.
+Checks whether the value represented by this object is greater or equal other.

 Examples: